lucianonooijen/Personal-Website/assets/blocks/experience.md

 _05/2018 - 08/2021_ ~ **Co-founder and techlead**

-- Team of 6 people, with expertise in development, design, sales and marketing
+- Team of 11 people, with expertise in development, design, sales and marketing
-- Development of custom software, mostly web/mobile applications with backed by an API server
+- Development lead for software projects, for clients and internal tools
 - Setting up infrastructure (internally and for clients), provisioning and security hardening
-- Developing internal tooling to make the software development process more efficient
-- Automating manual tasks to reduce the amount of toil involved in the development process
-- Leading client software projects on both front- and back-end and software consultancy
 - Involved in multiple startup, including partnerships and investments

 #### VNG Realisering, Team NLX